Page contents

 The local authority has a duty to safeguard and promote the welfare of children in general within its area.
 However, it does not have a duty towards any individual child in need.
 Instead, in the first instance it has a power to support any individual child, and a duty towards children in need in general.

 This means that the local authority must use its discretion when deciding whether or not to provide support to an individual child in need.
 It can take other things into account when making this decision, like its own resources.
-For example, a local authority may decide not to provide support to a family with a child in need because it is facing budget cuts and has to focus on child protection issues.
+For example, a local authority may decide not to provide support to a family with a child in need because it is facing budget cuts and cannot afford to help.

 However, in some cases this “power” can become a “duty”.
 Where a local authority’s power becomes a duty to support, it loses its discretion and it has to act in order to safeguard and promote the welfare of an individual child.